Paradigm4/extra-scidb-libs/README.md

 To update one of the included plugins do the following:

-1. Create a tag in the pugin repository.
+1. Create a tag in the plug-in repository.
 Bump the plugin tag version accordingly.
 1. Update `extra-scidb-libs.sh` and use the new tag.
 1. Bump package version (see next)